Nondominated-Solution-based Multi-objective Greedy Sensor Selection for Optimal Design of Experiments: Problem and Algorithm

-As discussed earlier, the typical pure-greedy method reserves a set of sensors in each step.
-It finds the best sensor by considering sensor candidates only for a set of sensors obtained in the preceding step and evaluating a single objective function, such as the index of D-optimality.
-The sensor selection procedure is repeated until a particular constraint is satisfied, such as when the number of selected sensors $k$ reaches a predefined number $p$.
-In contrast, the group-greedy method reserves $L_{\rm{\max}}$ sets of sensors in each step and considers sensor candidates for $L_{\rm{\max}}$ sets of sensors obtained in the preceding step, while also evaluating a single objective function.

-As with the group-greedy method, the NMG method evaluates the sensor candidates for $L_{\rm{\max}}$ sets of sensors obtained in the preceding step.
-However, it reserves $L_{\rm{\max}}$ sets of sensors in each step based on the nondominated solutions of the MOP and evaluates the sensor candidates by considering the multiobjectives simultaneously.
-Moreover, the D-, A-, and E-optimality indices defined as \eqref{eq:obj_det}, \eqref{eq:obj_tr}, and \eqref{eq:obj_eig} are employed as the objective functions considered in the NMG method.
+As discussed earlier, the typical pure greedy method reserves a set of indices in each step.
+It finds the best index by considering index candidates only for the set obtained in the preceding step and evaluating a single objective function.
+In contrast, the group greedy method reserves $L_{\rm{\max}}$ sets in each step and considers index candidates for $L_{\rm{\max}}$ sets obtained in the preceding step, while also evaluating a single objective function.
+The NMG method evaluates the index candidates for $L_{\rm{\max}}$ sets obtained in the preceding step, similar to the group greedy method.
+However, it reserves $L_{\rm{\max}}$ sets in each step based on the nondominated solutions of the MOP and evaluates the index candidates by considering the multi-objectives simultaneously.

 In the proposed method, an efficient nondominated sort using the sequential search strategy (ENS-SS) \cite{zhang2015efficient} is used for obtaining the nondominated solutions.
-Note that to apply the ENS-SS, the maximization problems in \eqref{eq:obj_det} and \eqref{eq:obj_eig} are transformed to minimization problems by inverting the sign of the objective functions.
+Note that the maximization problems in \eqref{eq:obj_det} and \eqref{eq:obj_eig} are transformed to minimization problems by inverting the sign of the objective functions when applying ENS-SS to them.
 The method first sorts all candidates in ascending order of the index of one of the objective functions.
-In the present study, the sorting uses the index of D-optimality.
-The first set of sensors in the list of sorted candidates is assigned to the nondominated solutions (Pareto-optimal front) of rank $1$.
-The other candidates are then sequentially compared with the sets of sensors that have already been assigned to rank $1$ in terms of the other objective functions, i.e., the indices of A- and E-optimality.
+The first set in the list of sorted candidates is assigned to the nondominated solutions (Pareto-optimal front) of rank $1$.
+The other candidates are then sequentially compared with the sets that have already been assigned to rank $1$ in terms of the other objective functions.
 If there is no solution dominating the candidate, it is assigned to rank $1$.
 After the assignments of all candidates to the front of rank $1$ are checked, the succeeding rank is sequentially checked using the remaining candidates.
 See reference \cite{zhang2015efficient} for details of the algorithm of the ENS-SS.